Let's bust the myth of "I am not creative"!

 At one point I argued with Diane, a lawyer friend who was convinced that she was not creative, for 1.5 hours.
 Being well versed in arguing, she made some concessions, but it didn't change her belief.

-The permission to "just play" side-stepped the inner critic and she let loose!
+The permission to "just play" side-stepped Diane's inner critic and she let loose!

 It is just a rectangle with 2 holes.
 You can get FREE videos, the pattern and different ways to wear it HERE.